-- Licensed Field – You want wide breadth for the license field of how you can use the IP.
-For example, if it’s a medical device that has multiple potential applications you would want the license to apply for all of them.
+- Licensed field – You want wide breadth for the license field of how you can use the IP.
+For example, if it’s a medical device that has multiple potential applications, you would want the license to apply to all applications.

-- Right to Sublicense – Ideally, you would be able to sublicense the invention to somebody else if you want.
+- Right to sublicense – Ideally, you would be able to sublicense the invention to somebody else if you wanted.

 Resources on University Licenses